-1 Core excludes impairments, amortization and certain other items.
-For an explanation of non-IFRS measures and reconciliation tables, see "Item 5.A Operating results-Non-IFRS measures as defined by Novartis."
+&lt;sup>1 Core results exclude impairments, amortization and certain other items.
+For an explanation of non-IFRS measures and reconciliation tables, see "-Non-IFRS measures as defined by Novartis."

-Innovative Medicines Division research and exploratory development expense decreased by 4% (+6% cc) to USD 2.7 billion, and confirmatory development expense amounted to USD 5.4 billion, increasing by 2% (-1% cc) versus prior year.
-This was mainly due to lower impairment charges, lower spending due to COVID-19 and productivity.
+Innovative Medicines Division research and exploratory development expense increased by 17% (+16% cc) to USD 3.2 billion, mainly due to higher impairment charges.
+Confirmatory development expense amounted to USD 5.4 billion, in line with prior year.

-Total core research and development expense in the Innovative Medicines Division as a percentage of sales decreased by 0.5 percentage points (0.9 percentage points cc) to 19.6% of net sales, mainly driven by the higher net sales, productivity, and COVID-19 related spending impacts.
+Total core research and development expense in the Innovative Medicines Division as a percentage of sales decreased by 0.2 percentage points (0.2 percentage points cc) to 19.4% of net sales, mainly driven by higher net sales.

-Non-operating income and expense
+Non-operating income and expense from continuing operations